EnochPoon/Python-Course/02_input/README.md

 ## Online Exercises

 [repl.it](https://repl.it/) is a website created for the purpose of coding online and sharing code.
-It also includes many different courses created by the online community along with practice problems.
+It also includes many different courses created by the online community that include practice problems.
 I found a course that offers many different practice problems as good exercises for you, but it requires you to create an account first.

 Once you create an account, go to [this course](https://repl.it/classroom/invite/oJYvLOo) and click "Take and Learn".
 Then, complete as many assignment problems in that course as you can **from 1.1 to 1.7 as well as 2.1 to 2.D**.
 Note that I did not make these exercises myself.